covid19tracing/covid-19-tracing/website-hugo/src/content/map.md

 </div>

-*A new map will be generated daily and shows the hotspots of movement*
+*A new map will be generated daily and shows the hotspots of movement of all submitted data*

 <iframe src="/map/heatmap.html" width="100%" height="700px"></iframe>